Lighting 101: Using Umbrellas

 Not typical, but interesting.
 That umbrella is filling at about two stops under the main exposure level.
 Kassi is being lit by another, hard light source at upper right.

 The umbrella, on the floor, is bathing Kassi in soft, "bottom light" and keeping all of the hard light's shadows from going to black.
 (Click here to see a full run-thru of this shoot in a new window.)

 Long story short, umbrellas are a great choice for a first soft light modifier.
-But even better (if you allow yourself) you can grow with them and get into far more interesting light.
+But even better—and if you allow yourself—you can grow with them and get into far more interesting light.